charlesen/charlesen/README.md

 ### Hi there 👋
 ![Photo de profil](profile-banner.png)
-My name's Charles, software engineer, Web trainer and Blogger (personal finance, coaching, ...)
+I'm Charles, software engineer, Web trainer and Blogger (personal finance, coaching, ...)

 <!--
 **charlesen/charlesen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.